kfillman/kfillman/README.md

 - Learning new skills
 - My PMP certification
 ## 📫 Get in touch
-You can reach me via LinkedIn or X (formerly twitter), which are both linked on my profile
+You can reach me via LinkedIn or X (formerly twitter), which are both linked on my profile.

 <!---
 kfillman/kfillman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.